I. Application of the International Conditions of Sale

 VIII.
 Limitation Period

-Without prejudice to claims resulting from a malicious, grossly negligent or intentional conduct as well as claims due to injury of life, body or health, the customer’s claims in respect of the delivery of new non-conforming goods and new goods with a defect in title become time-barred one (1) year after delivery of the goods.
-Second-hand goods are delivered without any liability for their lack of conformity or for defects in title, unless Bartscher has breached contractual obligations intentionally or grossly negligently.
-The delivery of substitute goods or the repair of delivered goods does not lead to a restart or suspension of the limitation period. back to top
+The customer’s claims in respect of the delivery of new non-conforming goods and new goods with a defect in title become time-barred two (2) years after delivery of the goods.
+The customer’s claims in respect of the delivery of non-conforming second-hand goods and second-hand goods with a defect in title become time-barred one (1) year after delivery of the goods, unless Bartscher has breached contractual obligations intentionally or grossly negligently.
+The delivery of substitute goods or the repair of delivered goods does not lead to a restart or suspension of the limitation period.

 IX.
 Other Provisions